Keep The Green Going: Recycle And Reuse

-According to Bruce Davis of Tire Business, North America had $46.8 billion in tire sales during 2015.
+According to Bruce Davis of Tire Business, North America had $48 billion in tire sales during 2019.
 That's a lot of tires.
 Haven’t you sometimes wondered what happens to all those old tires you throw out?
-Unfortunately, the answer often is, “not much.”
-As many as 375 million of them wind up stockpiled at any given time.
+Unfortunately, the answer often is, “not much” since millions of them wind up stockpiled at any given time.

 The good news is some scrap tires are converted to or processed into another use.
 Among those end uses are tire-derived fuel which provides a cleaner alternative to coal as fuel, civil engineering projects like road and landfill construction, and ground rubber for products like BRIDJIT ramps.

 At BRIDJIT, it’s always Earth Day.
 We don’t feel we should be environmentally conscious one day in April; rather, it’s a year-round commitment.
 Every BRIDJIT rubber curb ramp set represents 12 passenger tires that have been productively recycled.